 Everyone needs to eat, so why not spend the time with great food and fun characters?!?!?
 Pretty much any Disney fan would enjoy a date with characters that wander through to meet and greet everyone!
 There are various restaurants throughout Disney’s parks and hotels that offer several different character opportunities!

 1900 Park Fare at the Grand Floridian has breakfast with Pooh, Alice in Wonderland, the Mad Hatter, and Mary Poppins.
 Your family can also have dinner with Cinderella, Prince Charming, and many other princes and princesses.
 You can meet Chip and Dale at the Garden Grill in EPCOT.
 You can meet Snow White and the Seven Dwarfs at Artist Point in Wilderness Lodge.
 Plus, you can also meet Minnie, Mickey, and many of their friends at various restaurants around the property, such as Hollywood and Vine in Disney’s Hollywood Studios, Tusker House in the Animal Kingdom, and Chef Mickey’s in Disney’s Contemporary Resort.

 Behind the Scenes Tours

 Disney World offers various backstage tours throughout their parks and resorts.
 The Keys to the Kingdom and Back Stage Magic tours give you a new perspective on the magic at the Magic Kingdom.
 You get to learn some history and see some behind-the-scenes spaces and places.

-EPCOT offers the Behind the Seeds tour where visitors get an up-close and personal view of greenhouses and learn more about how Disney uses various farming techniques to produce good food in environmentally friendly ways.
+EPCOT offers the Behind the Seeds tour where visitors get an up-close and personal view of greenhouses.
+They can learn more about how Disney uses various farming techniques to produce good food in environmentally friendly ways.
 There are many more tours offered by Disney World and they all range in price, location, duration, and start times.

 Special Holiday Event Tickets